Things to Think About in Your First Year

 Build Knowledge and Skills to Complement Your Coursework

 Attend SCI Team events to gain experience and get ahead with your academics, extra-curriculars, professional skill development, and career plans.
-SCI Team hosts a variety of events, such as Meet Your Profs and Get into Research, throughout the year.
+SCI Team hosts a variety of events, such as Get into Research, throughout the year.
 Learn more.

-There are many on-campus resources and programs available to you.
+There are many free on-campus resources available to you.
 Make the most out of your Bachelor of Science (BSc) degree.